-As computers began to clearly outclass human chess players, there was a little point in continuing to pitch them against each other.
+As computers began to outclass human chess players clearly, there was a little point in continuing to pitch them against each other.
 As a result, there are now computer-only chess leagues, where the top chess programs play against each other.
 The CCRL is probably the most detailed/involved of such leagues, but there’s also the IPON and CEGT too.
-As far crowning some kind of winner, however, the Thoresen Chess Engines Competition (TCEC) is regarded by some as the de-facto computer chess championship.
+As far as crowning some winner goes, the Thoresen Chess Engines Competition (TCEC) is regarded by some as the de-facto computer chess championship.

 If you’d like to celebrate a day when the computers of science-fiction became modern-day reality, however, check out the video below, or visit IBM’s Deep Blue Tumblr.